Mystery (Faye Wong album)

 Mystery (Chinese: 迷; Mí), alternatively translated as Riddle, is the debut Mandarin studio album (seventh overall) recorded by Chinese singer Faye Wong.
 It was released through Cinepoly Records on April 8, 1994.

 Songs

 Although she had included a few Mandarin Chinese songs in her 1993 albums No Regrets and 100,000 Whys, Mystery was her first album recorded entirely in Mandarin rather than the Hong Kong majority dialect of Cantonese.
 The first track "I'm Willing" (or "I Do") was an instant hit single, and the album brought Wong to fame across the region of East Asia.

-The track "Cold War" is a cover of Tori Amos's "Silent All These Years"; Wong had already scored a hit with her Cantonese version of this song, which had been included in her 1993 album 100,000 Whys.
+The tracks "Drunk" and "Cold War" are covers of Helen Hoffner's "Summer of Love" and Tori Amos's "Silent All These Years" respectively; with which Wong had already scored hits with her Cantonese versions of the songs, included in her 1993 album 100,000 Whys.
 "Ruanruo" or "Weak" is a cover of "Road", originally by the group Everything But The Girl, and which Faye Wong also covered on her 1993 album, "No Regrets", but sang under the title, "Starting Tomorrow".